Questions Patients Ask part 3 – On Dosing, Potency and Antidoting

 Mike: I know it’s a bit broad, but I’ll take whatever you’re handing out.

-Elaine: Well, would you like to see Shana do her impression of Paul Lynde?
+Elaine: Would you like to see Shana do her impression of Paul Lynde?
 Hello!!!
 Where did everybody go?

 Michael Reynolds, OMD